Inherited Traits – Passing Traits From Parents to Children

 1. Left-handedness

 Being left-handed is pretty rare, so the genes responsible for this trait are also quite complicated.
 If the baby’s father is left-handed, there is a slight chance the baby might be too, but if his mother is left-handed, then the possibility increases exponentially.
-If both parents are left-handed, the baby will be so too.
+This is one of the fine instances of inherited traits from mothers.
+If both parents are left-handed, the baby will be too.
 Also, if all the people on the mother’s family tree are left-handed, the baby will inherit this trait.
-There can be other personality traits inherited from mother.
+There can be other personality traits inherited from the mother.

 Left-handedness